 1. Overwatering Or Underwatering

 If the leaves of your indoor plants appear yellow and wilted, you are overwatering the plants.
 Pouring too much water on the plant doesn’t help them grow faster or better.
 Instead, this will drown the plant and also rot the root as too much water is retained by the soil.
-Solve this
+Solve this problem by adding sand to the plant to promote water drainage and watering the plant based on how much it requires.

 On the same lines, underwatering the plant can make the leaves dry and brittle, in addition to turning it yellow in color.
 Water the plant regularly to prevent them from drying.